issalig/cpc/doc/cpcz80adventures.md

 There are other options to do this.
-In particular, @ikonsgr sets file type to 0 and jumps in the middle (&ea95 in 6128) of the RUN function (https://www.cpcwiki.eu/forum/amstrad-cpc-hardware/usifac-iimake-your-pc-or-usb-stick-an-hdd-for-amstrad-access-dsk-and-many-more!/msg200839/#msg200839)
+In particular, @ikonsgr sets file type to 0 and jumps in the middle (&ea95 in 6128 https://cpctech.cpcwiki.de/docs/basic.asm) of the RUN function (https://www.cpcwiki.eu/forum/amstrad-cpc-hardware/usifac-iimake-your-pc-or-usb-stick-an-hdd-for-amstrad-access-dsk-and-many-more!/msg200839/#msg200839)

-Concretely, he is caling EA95 by means of a far call on 001B.
+In this case, it makes used of call 001B known as KL_FAR_PCHL that calls a routine given by the far address in HL &EA95 and C the ROM select byte &00.
+Here, ROM select byte is 00, thus, it is in the range from &00 to &FB - select the given upper ROM, enable the upper ROM and disable the lower ROM.
+(For more info on firmware calls check this link https://www.grimware.org/doku.php/documentations/firmware/guide/jumpblock)

 run_code is defined by the following code
 ```asm
 defb 14,0,33,149,234,205,27,0
 ```
-we will convert it to binary
+we will convert it to binary (it can also be done assembling it with WinAPE)
 ```
 python ../sw/bin2txt.py --file run_code.asm --tobin --out run_code.bin
 iDSK hello.dsk -i run_code.bin